Frequently Asked Questions About American Wood Roaches

 What are American wood roaches?

-American wood roaches are outdoor dwelling insects that are native to North America including the Fairfax, VA and the surrounding areas.
+American wood roaches are outdoor dwelling insects that are native to North America including the Nova, VA and the surrounding areas.
 These pest are of genus Parcoblatta, family Ectobiidae, and order Blattodea.
 Wood roaches are smaller than the average cockroach, measuring around 3/4 to 1 1/4 inches long.
 They have flat, oval-shaped bodies and one pair of wings, allowing them to only fly short distances.
 They are light beige to brown in color and they have six legs; each leg has spikes on it, used to help them climb and forage for food.
 They have two long antennae (longer than the length of their body).
 They follow the traditional cockroach lifestyle, moving from an egg to a nymph to an adult.

 Where do American wood roaches live?